 Discontinuing quarantine and isolation

-Roommates, family members, and those who have been in close contact with an infected person should quarantine themselves for 14 days after the most recent exposure to the patient.
+Those who aren’t fully vaccinated who have been in close contact with an infected person should quarantine themselves for 14 days after the most recent exposure to the patient.
 During this time, it’s important to monitor yourself for symptoms, including fever, cough, or shortness of breath.

 The CDC also supports a shorter quarantine period that isn’t as fully safe as a 14 day period, but significantly lowers the risk of transmission while supporting the need for someone to end quarantine earlier.
 The two alternative approaches the CDC recommends for ending quarantine are:

 - After 10 days without any symptoms developing